bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Ben Carman: 00:57:04

 I'm a fan.
-Yeah, we talked about it a bunch on the previous episode, but I think it was Lloyd Fournier released a post on the mailing list a few years ago saying, look, if we had CTVs, or basically kind of any covenant, I think Jonas Nick showed you could do with any privout, and I showed you could do with old op vault.
+Yeah, we talked about it a bunch on the previous episode, but I think it was Lloyd Fournier released a post on the mailing list a few years ago saying, look, if we had CTVs, or basically kind of any covenant, I think Jonas Nick showed you could do with `ANYPREVOUT`, and I showed you could do with old `OP_VAULT`.
-And now that new op vault has a CTV again, you could do it the same way.
+And now that new `OP_VAULT` has a `CTV` again, you could do it the same way.
-But basically, like, 10x the usability of DLCs, because say, right, like, if I want to do a DLC like on the Bitcoin price with you, Rodolfo, like it's going to be, you know, like probably like 80,000 signatures and that, doing that on the phone is like, you know, a ton of like processing time and data we need to send.
+But basically, like, 10x the usability of DLCs, because say, if I want to do a DLC on the Bitcoin price with you, Rodolfo, it's going to be probably like 80,000 signatures and doing that on the phone is a ton of processing time and data we need to send.
 So it's not really usable for the layman, at least as much as we'd like it to be.
 But with CTV, or any covenant, you just distill that into, we both need to generate the same address, and if we do, then we have the same DLC contracts.
 That explodes the usability, I think, and as well as the composability because now you could, with CTV, you could have DLCs that are paid out to, not just my address, we could have it paid out to another DLC or another, some thing where it's like, this goes into an address that then splits it among five people safely instead of having to trust a multi-state configuration or something like that.
-So it makes like you can kind of get into like the world of like we're now again some really fancy kind of contracts are like almost competing with like eth-degen stuff but like in an actual safe way that's not just like, retarded like JavaScript on the blockchain kind of stuff.
+We're now getting some really fancy kind of contracts that are almost competing with like eth-degen stuff but in an actual safe way that's not just retarded like JavaScript on the blockchain kind of stuff.

 James O'Beirne: 00:58:52